COD434/Auth-System-API/README.md

 Pull requests and discussions welcome!
 Please open an issue first to discuss major changes.

-Built with ❤️ by TheSBD
+Built with ❤️ by TheSBD<br>
-Gitgub:COD434 / seeisakarabo2@gmail.com
+Github:COD434 / seeisakarabo2@gmail.com